-(CI) is the information gathered and actions taken to identify and protect against an adversary’s knowledge collection activities or attempts to cause harm through sabotage or other actions.
+(CI) is the information gathered and actions are taken to identify and protect against an adversary’s knowledge collection activities or attempts to cause harm through sabotage or other actions.
 The goal of CI is to ensure information cannot be modified or destroyed by a malicious actor and that only authorized people can access an organization’s information.
-Its activities can be categorized as being either collective, defensive or offensive.
-Collective CI efforts focus on learning who the adversary is, how they collect information, what attack vectors they are targeting and what tools they are using.
+Its activities can be categorized as being either collective, defensive, or offensive.
+Collective CI efforts focus on learning who the adversary is, how they collect information, what attack vectors they are targeting, and what tools they are using.
 Defensive CI efforts focus on securing information and preventing an adversary from stealing or destroying it.
 Offensive CI activities focus on turning an attack into an opportunity to gain an advantage by using disinformation.
-Counterintelligence is the study of the organization and behaviour of the intelligence services of foreign states and entities, and the application of the resulting knowledge.
+Counterintelligence is the study of the organization and behavior of the intelligence services of foreign states and entities, and the application of the resulting knowledge.
 “Defection is probably as old as Moses, but defectors have often done so not to seek, but to deliver”.

 Defector in Counter Intelligence

 Defector cases are characterized by their “strategic” dimension in the nature of the intelligence they provide and by their “tactical” dimension in personal handling challenges they present to the host service handling the defector.
-The extent to which a defection is “successful” has depended on the success of the defection act itself, the capabilities of the defector as a reporter of fact, the importance of those facts, the reliability of the reporter, and the capabilities of the host intelligence service to exploit, validate, and resettle the defector.
+The extent to which defection is “successful” has depended on the success of the defection act itself, the capabilities of the defector as a reporter of fact, the importance of those facts, the reliability of the reporter, and the capabilities of the host intelligence service to exploit, validate, and resettle the defector.

 Deployment of Manpower as Tactical Advantage